k8ssandra/k8ssandra-operator/docs/content/en/tasks/scale/add-dc/_index.md

 stream data from nodes in one datacenter to nodes in another datacenter.

 By default K8ssandra Operator will choose the first DC as the source for streaming.
-Set the `cassandra.rebuild.dcReplication` field to tell the operator from which DC to stream.
+Set the `cassandra.rebuild.sourceDc` field to tell the operator from which DC to stream.

 If we want to stream from `dc2`, then we would have something like this: